 Clean Water is water that comes from a source that does not pose substantial harm to humans.

-Some examples are broken water supply lines, sprinkler systems, tub or sink overflows (with no contaminants), melting ice or snow, falling rainwater, and broken toilet tanks.
+Some examples of clean water damage are broken water supply lines, sprinkler systems, tub or sink overflows (with no contaminants), melting ice or snow, falling rainwater, and broken toilet tanks.

-However, clean water that has contact with structural surfaces and content materials may deteriorate in cleanliness as it dissolves and mixes with soils and other bio-contaminants and if not treated quickly may become Category 2 – Gray Water.
+However, clean water that has contact with structural surfaces and content materials may deteriorate in cleanliness as it dissolves and mixes with soils and other bio-contaminants and if not treated quickly may become turn into Category 2 Gray Water Damage.

 Gray Water is water that comes from a source that contains a significant degree of chemical, biological or physical contaminants and causes discomfort or sickness when exposed or even consumed.

 Some examples are toilet bowls with urine (no feces), sump pump failures, and water discharge from dishwashers or washing machines.

 Category 2 (Gray Water) that is not promptly removed from the structure and/or has remained stagnant may be reclassified as Category 3 (Black Water Damage).